 Rachel Abbott, program associate, historic sites & museums, Minnesota Historical Society, St. Paul, for “New Ideas, Same Old House: Public Feedback, Change and the Alexander Ramsey House”

 Judges’ comments: “Abbott’s paper clearly delineates how their audience evaluation project differed from the norm in the field by empowering the steering committee and attempting to enculturate the lessons learned into the organization.
 She includes some valuable tactical advice about negotiating change in her description of how Ramsey House worked toward ‘… finding a balance between old and new ways, implementing significant changes within the context of the site as it is—limitations and all.’”

 Peter Morton, manager, strategic policy and planning, Powerhouse Museum, Sydney, Australia, for “Opening the Museum: The Powerhouse Experience”

 Judges’ comments: “By placing the idea of a participatory museum at the heart of its strategic planning process, Powerhouse takes a concept that is rapidly becoming best practice within curatorial or museum education circles and asks visitors to become partners in helping to define strategic goals.
 After first assessing data, the museum understood the hard truth that once-innovative exhibitions had become dated.
 They committed to an uncomfortable (and expensive) process of not only embracing new programs but also new architecture.
 By clearly articulating participatory engagement as part of a plan that will unfold over many years, they mandated changes across the institution and not just within certain departments.”

-Funding is provided through the generosity of Dolores Brooking, retired professor of arts administration at California State University, Dominguez Hills and former director of education at the Spencer Museum of Art at the University of Kansas.
+Funding was provided through the generosity of Dolores Brooking, retired professor of arts administration at California State University, Dominguez Hills and former director of education at the Spencer Museum of Art at the University of Kansas.
 The Alliance reserves the right to edit and/or withhold print or electronic publication of any paper at any time and to alter prize designations at any time.